smyrman/gitsy/README.rst

 Install & configure
 ===================

-This guide assumes basic knowledge of Git and Unix-like systems.
+This step-by-step guide assumes basic knowledge of Git and Unix-like systems:

 1. Copy the gitsy bash script to somewhere on your PATH.
 2. Find a place to set up your bare repositories.